Training and development (allergy)

 Paediatric trainees need to complete ST1-ST5 in paediatrics before joining sub-specialty training in paediatric allergy at ST6.

-Successful completion of specialty training (ST3-7) in allergy medicine will enable you to gain a Certificate of Completion of Training (CCT) and to be registered on the Specialist Register in allergy medicine.
+Successful completion of specialty training (ST3-7) in allergy will enable you to gain a Certificate of Completion of Training (CCT) and to be registered on the Specialist Register in allergy medicine.

 The JRCPTB has detailed information on the curriculum and assessment for allergy medicine.